sap218/hugo-test/content/posts/fashun.md

 | {{< figure src="/fashun/trends/heatmap_summer.png" width=200 alt="heatmap of summer correlations" >}} | {{< figure src="/fashun/trends/heatmap_boots.png" width=200 alt="heatmap of boots correlations" >}} |

-### Time
+### Seasonality

 {{< figure src="/fashun/trends/time_seasons.png" caption="**Figure**: Longitudinal line plot showing the trend of seasonal terms over the year." alt="seasonal terms longitudinal line plot" >}}

-The above plot shows seasonal fashion over time: spring starts to trend in the new year, summer trends over longer intervals, and both autumn and winter start to trend in July (mid Summer).
+The above plot shows seasonal fashion over time: spring starts to trend in the new year, summer trends over longer intervals, and both autumn and winter start to trend in July (mid-Summer).

 Below are specific terms and their trends both over the year (left) and a weekly average (right).
 Scarf starts to trend in the autumn and peaks in December.
-The foral (pattern) trends around the beginning of Summer and cardigan has no obvious trend with the exception of peaks in June/July.
+The floral (pattern) trends around the beginning of Summer and cardigan have no obvious trend with the exception of peaks in June/July.

 | Seasonal | Weekly |
 | ------------- | ------------- |